rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

     ![argocd-pods](images/argocd-pods.png)

-    *You must do Control+C to break the 'watch' mode to continue to the next step.
-Once all your pods are running*
+    *You must do Control+C to break the 'watch' mode to continue to the next step once all your pods are running.*

 4. When all the pods are up and running, we can login to the UI of ArgoCD.
 Get the route and open it in a new browser tab.